 This combines to a total budget of €2,252 for the 19-day trip.
 With insurance (€90), the grand estimated total is €2,342 or €1,171 per person.

-Travelling the Plan: How it Played Out
+Karimunjawa Indonesia Travel Plan: How it Played Out

 At over 22,000 kms there and back again, this is a seriously long-haul journey for a relatively short duration of 19 days.
 Much of our time would be spent travelling, with really just an 11-day break in Karimunjawa.
 Hopefully, our less-than-straightforward route to Karimunjawa will be rewarded by a tranquil and inexpensive stay on an (as yet) unblemished tropical island.

-Karimunjawa Indonesia Travel Plan – See also:
+Karimunjawa Indonesia Travel Plan – You may also like: